Vinyl Lounge is a free community event that’s all about discovering and sharing music through vinyl records.

 West Central Abbey

 This album comes with a mild content warning.
-The songs deal with adult themes and contain occasional swear words.
-If this were a movie, it would probably be rated PG-13.
-Our discussions will delve into issues of race and gender.
-If this feels inappropriate for you or your family, please use discrecion.
+The music deals with mature themes and we’ll be talking about the death of parents.
+Some of the songs contain occasional mild swear words.
+If this were a movie, it would probably be rated PG.
+If this feels inappropriate for you or your family, please use discretion.

 more about Vinyl Lounge